Cipulot/Chilineko/firmware/keymaps/default/readme.md

-# The default keymap for Bakeneko 65 V3
+# The default keymap for Chilineko